elatov/elatov.github.io/_posts/2012-10-09-vcap5-dca-objective-2-1-implement-and-manage-complex-virtual-networks.md

 	> esxcli network ip interface add --interface-name=vmkX-portgroup-name=PORTGROUP
 	>
 >
 > Configure the interface as an IPv4 interface.
-You must specify the IP address using &#8211;ip, the netmask, and the name.
+You must specify the IP address using -ip, the netmask, and the name.
 For the following examples, assume that VMSF‐VMK‐363 is a port group to which you want to add a VMkernel network interface.
 	>
 	> esxcli network ip interface ipv4 set --ip=<ip_address> --netmask=255.255.255.0 --interface-name=vmkX
 	>